filippovisconti/events-service-web-app/README.md

 # siw-events-service

 A web app that helps in the management of an event management company, built with Springboot and deployed to Azure.
-The web app is available at [this link](https://siw-events.azurewebsites.net)

 ### Requisites

-We are going to design and implement a web application for an event management company.
+We designed and implemented a web application for an event management company.

 The company can take care of various types of events: each event has